KusalyaDeZoysa/KusalyaDeZoysa/README.md

 # Hi, I'm Osadi Kusalya De Zoysa 👋

-I'm a **Software Engineering undergraduate** 🎓 with a strong interest in building impactful **web and mobile applications**.
+I'm a **Computer Science and Engineering undergraduate** 🎓 with a strong interest in building impactful **web and mobile applications**.
 I enjoy working across the full stack and applying modern technologies to solve real-world problems.

 I'm interested in,

+- **Software Engineering** 💻
 - **Frontend Development** 🎨
 - **Backend Development** ⚙️
 - **Full-Stack Development** 🧩